jasmwebb/frontend-mentor/README.md

 - [ ] Each answer should have...
   * an `id` that corresponds to the value of its `button`'s `aria-controls` attribute
   * ~~an `aria-hidden` attribute whose value is `true` when the content isn't displayed, otherwise `false`~~ This is probably unnecessary since I will toggle between `display: none` and `display: block`.

+### What still needs work

+- Hide the active answer by clicking on the question again
+- Prevent the card's width/height from growing and shrinking with each revealed answer

 ### Useful resources